sarachour/arco-compiler/README.md

 make sure you have the following installed:

-   ocamlfind batteries oasis extlib yojson zarith core omake camlidl oasis2opam oasis
+   ocamlfind batteries oasis extlib yojson zarith core oasis2opam oasis

 and also the following